Everyone and their dog is harping on about losing weight this time of year, and with every New Year comes a new "secret" –

 Stop wasting time looking for shortcuts!!

-This simple honest truth has saved me so much time, energy and given me much more focus on just doing the work.
+This simple honest truth has saved me so much time and energy and given me much more focus on just doing the work.

 Love and high fives,